-In any job, and especially as a temporary employee, it is crucial to stand out from the rest if you want to advance.
+In any job, it is crucial to stand out from the rest if you want to advance.
 One trait that will help you shine is being teachable.
 While you might think asking for help or admitting you don’t know something, are signs of weakness, employers and recruiters actually respond more positively to those who display a willingness to learn and improve.
 Your thirst for knowledge and feedback will play a vital role in your career success.

 This isn’t just a thought or opinion on the matter; people who are more teachable are actually statistically more successful.
 In a study done by Joseph Folkman, leaders who were rated as having high potential were also rated as significantly more coachable.
 Additionally, those who exemplify teachable behavior are perceived as more competent than those who do not.